spectre1989/thor/README.md

 # Thor

-A project centred around the dead MMORPG City of Heroes/Villains
+The main goal of this project is to document the proprietary file formats used for the game data in the dead MMORPG City of Heroes/Villains.

-It has two aims

-## Documentation

-Skilled reverse engineers are harder to find than programmers, the hope is to collect as much of this disparate information as possible and produce documentation

-## Fun

-Making something playable which is CoH themed, such as a map viewer or hero creator
+Thor itself is a map viewer which has been created to test assumptions.

 ### Building Thor